Best Keyboard for Overwatch - The Ultimate Guide

-The Logitech G Pro is their main ‘aimed at competitive gamers’ keyboard, and it seems like Logitech aimed well.
-The G Pro is the most used plank by a pretty large margin, and we can see why that is.
-It sets out to be a no-frills (FPS) gaming keyboard and it does so perfectly if you’re asking us.
+The Logitech G Pro is their main 'aimed at competitive gamers' keyboard (though it seems like the newer G Pro X keyboard is meant to replace this one over time) and it seems like Logitech aimed well.
+The G Pro is the most used board by a pretty large margin, and we can see why that is.
+It sets out to be a no-frills (FPS) gaming keyboard and it does so perfectly if you're asking us.

 This keyboard doesn't come with any crazy features that you ultimately don't need for a game such as Overwatch.
 You won't find any volume dials or multimedia shortcut buttons on this board; you get a pretty basic TKL plank with one button to turn on gaming mode (that turns off buttons such as the Windows button) and a toggle button for the (programmable) RGB backlighting, and that's that.

 The G Pro is pretty light and portable thanks to its (sturdy) plastic body with pretty small bezels and detachable cable so it's easy enough to carry around with you when you're traveling or when you've got to play on a stage every week like the Overwatch pros.